 - Do any particular products or services cause frequent customer complaints regarding their price or quality?

-- Do any of your products have occasion to sell out particularly fast, or do any seem to linger on your shelves?
+- Do any of your products sell out particularly fast, or do any seem to linger on your shelves?
 If so, do these situations occur during certain months or seasons?

 - What do you do with unsold stock?

 Your marketing strategy